Deadbeat (album)

 Deadbeat is the fifth studio album by Tame Impala, the musical project of Australian multi-instrumentalist Kevin Parker.
 It was released on 17 October 2025 by Columbia Records, the first Tame Impala release on the label.
 Musically, Deadbeat was inspired by bush doof culture and the rave scene of Western Australia.
-The album was preceded by the singles "End of Summer", "Loser", "Dracula" and "My Old Ways".
+The album was preceded by the singles "End of Summer", "Loser" and "Dracula".

-The album polarised critics and audiences.
 At the 2025 J Awards, the album was nominated for Australian Album of the Year.
-"End of Summer" was nominated in the Best Dance/Electronic Recording category at the 68th Annual Grammy Awards.
+"End of Summer" won the award for Best Dance/Electronic Recording at the 68th Annual Grammy Awards.

 Background

-While promoting his previous album The Slow Rush in a February 2020 interview, Parker mentioned that the next record would not take as long, saying that he has a "flourish of ideas".
+While promoting his previous album, The Slow Rush, in a February 2020 interview, Parker mentioned that the next record would not take as long, saying that he has a "flourish of ideas".
 In February 2022, he reconfirmed in an interview that he'll have "another Tame Impala album done sooner than what has been the pattern for me".
 According to Parker, he started working on Deadbeat around 2023.
 In March 2024, he posted a picture of himself in his recording studio with the caption "don't worry" hinting at his next album.
 On 13 July 2025, he posted a picture on his Instagram showing a school board with thirteen tracks listed up in a table format.

-Ahead of the album's announcement, Parker completed sessions in Fremantle and at his Wave House studio in Injidup, Western Australia.
+Head of the album's announcement, Parker completed sessions in Fremantle and at his Wave House studio in Injidup, Western Australia.
 Statements promoting the album describe it as "deeply inspired by bush doof culture and the Western Australia rave scene."

 Promotion and release

-Tame Impala formally announced Deadbeat on 4 September 2025, following the release of the album's second single, "Loser," the day before.
+Tame Impala formally announced Deadbeat on 4 September 2025, following the release of the album's second single, "Loser", the day before.
 The album was released worldwide on 17 October 2025 through Columbia Records.